 It was after a battle 490 years before our time on the Attic plateau, northeast of the small town of Marathon in Greece.
 The battle was between the Greeks and the Persians.
-The Greeks says they fought for their new concept: freedom against suppression and slavery and a free political life.
+The Greeks say they fought for their new concept: freedom against suppression and slavery and free political life.
 The Battle has been violently and the outcome was quite unexpected.
 It was early in the morning where a small Athenian army defeated the Persians.

 Later on, that day The Greek soldier Pheidippides, who was a soldier in the messenger troops, ran from the battlefield about 40 kilometers to Athens to tell the Greeks about the victory over the Persians.

 The temperature this late summer day was very high, so the heat from the scorched landscape made the run to a sweltering inferno.
 After having reached his compatriots, he said the words: “joy you, we have won”, then he collapsed and died from exhaustion.
 There is some doubt about the veracity of this story, but it has given birth to a legend and the concept Marathon.
 This original epic run of Pheidippides continues to inspire runners today.
 Since the Olympics rise again in 1896, where the Marathon race event was on the program for the first time, it has been regarded as the ultimate endurance test.

 At that time, the race was about 40 kilometers.
 Already the year after, the world’s first City marathon was established.
 It was Boston Marathon, which today is one of the most popular marathon races in the world.
 At the Olympics in London in 1908, arise the current distance of 42,195 m, because the English royal family wanted to look down on the start line from their balcony!